theboss1485/professional-README-generator/README.md

 # Questions

 Q. What is my GitHub username?

-A. My Github username is fff The link to my GitHub profile is [https://github.com/fff](https://github.com/fff)
+A. My Github username is fff.
+The link to my GitHub profile is: [https://github.com/fff](https://github.com/fff)

 Q. How should I reach you with additional questions?

-A. My email address is ff@gmail.
-Email me there and I will respond to you at my earliest convenience.You can also reach out to me on FaceBook or LinkedIn.
+A. My email address is ff@gmail.com.
+Please email me there with additional questions and I will respond to you at my earliest convenience.